Security Enhancements for Your Unoccupied Home

 5. Alarm System

-Alarm systems are one of the most important steps you can take to protect your property, which is why they’re actually a common requirement of insurance for unoccupied houses.
-They don’t just alert the authorities to a break-in, but also work to deter crimes in the first place.
-After all, the majority of burglars try to determine if there’s an alarm installed before attempting entry, and do their best to avoid homes with such security systems in place.
-For greater security, make sure you choose a system that automatically sends an alert to you, any local key holders and the authorities if the alarm goes off.
+Installing an alarm system is one of the most important steps you can take to protect your property – which is why they’re actually a common requirement when shopping for unoccupied house insurance.
+House alarms don’t just alert the authorities to break-ins, they can actually work to deter crimes in the first place – after all, the majority of burglars will try to determine if there’s an alarm installed before attempting entry, and do their best to avoid homes with security systems in place.

 6. Monitored Security Cameras